corda/samples-java/Features/notarychange-iou/README.md

 ## Concepts

 Notary is a critical component of a Corda network.
 It helps prevent double-spending attempts in a Corda network.
-Thus all states issued in Corda are tied to a Notary.
+Thus, all states issued in Corda are tied to a Notary.
 Any transaction involving the update of a state must be notarised from the Notary that the state is tied to, since other notaries wouldn't have seen any previous transaction involving the state would not be able to prevent a double spending attempt.

 However, a need to spend a state at a notary other than the one its tied to become unavoidable at times.
-Thus Corda provides `NotaryChangeFlow` to cater to such needs.
+Thus, Corda provides `NotaryChangeFlow` to cater to such needs.

 This demo uses the IOU Demo to demonstrate a Notary Change Transaction.
 Here we would